BloodyBry/JavaScript-Documentation-By-Adnane/Readme.md

-# ⚡ JavaScript Syntax — Variables & Data Types
+# ⚡ JavaScript Documentation By Adnane (bloodybry)
-A quick summary of how to declare variables and understand data types in JavaScript.

 ### 1️⃣ Variables
 Variables store data values and are declared using `let`, `const`, or `var`.